 Definition

-A phishing attack, also known as spear phishing, is a targeted attack technique that specifically targets an individual or organization using personal or business information.
-Attackers use this information to trick their victims into divulging sensitive information or performing unwanted actions.
+The attack by phishing, also known as spear phishing, is a targeted attack technique that specifically targets an individual or organization using personal or business information.
+Attackers use this information to trick their victims into disclosing sensitive information or performing unwanted actions.

 Difference from phishing

-The main difference between phishing and phishing attacks lies in the personalization and targeting of the attacks.
-Phishing is generally a mass attack where attackers send generic emails or messages to a large number of people, whereas phishing attacks are more targeted and use specific information about the victim to increase the attack's chances of success.
+The main difference between phishing and spear phishing lies in the personalization and targeting of the attacks.
+Phishing is typically a mass attack where attackers send generic emails or messages to a large number of people, while spear phishing is more targeted and uses specific information about the victim to increase the attack's chances of success.

 How to protect yourself

-To protect yourself against phishing attacks, it's important to be vigilant and not to divulge sensitive information by e-mail or telephone, unless the identity of the person is clearly established.
-It's essential to check the authenticity of incoming e-mails and messages by verifying addresses, exercising caution when opening attachments or clicking on links, and reporting any suspicious e-mails to the organization concerned.
+To protect yourself against phishing attacks, it's important to be vigilant and not disclose sensitive information via email or phone unless the person's identity is clearly established.
+It's essential to verify the authenticity of emails and messages received by checking addresses, exercising caution when opening attachments or clicking on links, and reporting any suspicious emails to the appropriate organization.

 Man-in-the-middle attack (MitM)